Honeywell Control Systems Ltd

 Honeywell House, Arlington Business Park

-Honeywell has launched its BA295 series of compact backflow preventers, which ensure contaminated water cannot flow back into drinking water systems and the public mains supply.
+Honeywell has released its latest BA295 compact backflow preventers, which ensure contaminated water cannot flow back into the public mains supply.
 The new valve models are specifically designed to meet fully all requirements of the UK WRAS (Water Regulations Advisory Scheme).
-They use the well-proven RPZ (reduced pressure zone) principle, featured in Honeywell's successful existing products, but a thorough product redesign further simplifies servicing and greatly minimises spares holding.
+They use the well-proven RPZ (reduced pressure zone) principle.

-The BA295 series protects drinking water systems against back pressure, back flow and back syphonage, ensuring compliance with relevant water regulations.
-The valves can be used for residential buildings, industrial and commercial purposes.
-Fluids up to and including liquid category 4 (toxic, very toxic, carcinogenic and radioactive substances) to EN 1717 are protected.
+They protect drinking water systems against back pressure, back flow and back siphonage, ensuring compliance with relevant water regulations.
+Fluids up to and including liquid category 4 (toxic, pesticides and carcinogenic substances) to EN 1717 are protected.
 This corresponds to construction type 2 to EN 1717.

-The number of spares required to service all models in the BA295 range is very small, which is excellent news for testing and service personnel.
+The unique design minimises the number of spares required to service all models in the BA295 range - excellent news for testing and service personnel.
 The housing is made of red bronze, with a choice of DN15 to DN50 (∏ to 2 inch) screwed connections.

 The valves provide a neat and cost-effective alternative to providing an air gap - traditionally achieved by header tanks - to isolate water systems.
-They feature triple security to provide optimum protection against back pressure and back siphonage: two check valves and a discharge valve divide the unit into three chambers, each providing a separate pressure zone.
+The RPZ design features triple security to provide optimum protection against back pressure and back siphonage: two check valves and a discharge valve divide the unit into three chambers, each providing a separate pressure zone.
 Maintenance is simple, as there is unrestricted access to all internal components and the discharge valve is mounted on the underside.